Imprints of energy injection by compact dark stars in the 21-cm signal: Conclusions

 Several directions can improve this work.
 A more realistic DS formation model that considers baryonic feedback and the nonlinear process of the final stages of the collapse is needed.
 For example, studying how the collapse of the strongly interacting DM component evolves via numerical simulations will give a more accurate estimate of redshift at which DSs start affecting the 21-cm spectrum by injecting energy.
 Another direction will be to study the effect not for the case where DSs have the same mass, but for a more realistic scenario with a distribution of masses, as it happens with ordinary stars.

 \acknowledgments

-The work of BBK and AI was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311 and under the Collaborative Research Center SFB1258 grant - SFB-1258 - 283604770.
+We thank Miguel Escudero Abenza and Paolo Panci for useful discussions. for The work of BBK and AI was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC-2094 - 390783311 and under the Collaborative Research Center SFB1258 grant - SFB-1258 - 283604770.
+BBK is supported by IBS under the project code IBS-R018-D3.